foo123/modelview.js/manual.md

+// tpl represents a string template str_tpl
+// re_keys is a regular expression for key replacememnts inside the template tpl.str( String str_tpl, RegExp re_keys );

 // tpl represents a live dom Node
-// re_key is the regular expression for key replacememnts inside the template
+// re_keys is the regular expression for key replacememnts inside the template
-// atkeys is the attribute to use on node if it has key replacements (used internaly mostly) tpl.dom( Node dom, RegExp re_key, String atkeys );
+// atkeys is the attribute to use on node if it has key replacements (used internaly mostly) tpl.dom( DoOMNode node, RegExp re_keys, String atkeys );

-// tpl represents a string template str_tpl
-// reps is either a regular expression for key replacememnts inside the template or a hash of keys to be replaced
-// if compiled is set to true, the tpl will be compiled into a function renderer for even faster performance tpl.str( String str_tpl, RegExp|Object reps [, Boolean compiled=false] );